UGR-IntelligentSystemsGroup/DeepQ-Planning/README.md

 # PlanningWithSubgoals

 This project implements a planning-based agent which learns to select goals using Deep Q-Learning.
 We have applied it to play videogames included in the [GVGAI](http://www.gvgai.net/) framework.
-For more information about the project, please refer to the following [conference publication](https://link.springer.com/chapter/10.1007/978-3-030-85713-4_3).
-A more complete and recent version of our work has been accepted for publication at the Journal Expert Systems with Applications.
-Once it is published, it will be linked here.
+For more information about the project, please refer to the following [conference publication](https://link.springer.com/chapter/10.1007/978-3-030-85713-4_3) and [journal publication](https://www.sciencedirect.com/science/article/abs/pii/S0957417422006376).

 This code has been uploaded to CodeOcean as the following [capsule](https://doi.org/10.24433/CO.0078557.v1).
 Before downloading and executing our code, please take a look at it, as it will probably help you understand how our code works.